xyzshantaram/resume/README.md

 - Experienced with **Vue.js**, **React**, **Angular**, and front-end ecosystems
 - Proficient with setting up, using, and troubleshooting Linux systems
 - Working knowledge of **C**, **Java**, **Svelte**, and **Python**
-- Experienced in electronics design and designing and shipping electronics products
+- Experienced in electronics design and designing and shipping consumer electronics products

 </div>